Glock 19 Gen 3 vs Gen 4 Differences

 • Magazine Release Button

-In looking at the Glock 19 Gen 3 vs Gen 4 some parts that were changed stand alone and cannot be interchanged.
-The first of the Glock 19 Gen 4 upgrades that will not interchange we will look at is the slide.
-When you see the larger hole obviously there beneath the barrel, this isn't much of a leap.
+In looking at the Glock Gen 3 Vs. Gen 4, some changed parts stand alone and cannot be interchanged.
+The first of the Glock 19 Gen 4 upgrades that will not interchange is the slide.
+When you see the larger hole there beneath the barrel, this isn't much of a leap.
 Even if you somehow got the Gen 3 slide onto the frame of the newer Gen 4 gun, there's no way the recoil spring guide rod would ever fit through.
-Although, as previously mentioned, adapters are available if you want to go the other way.
-The adapter will only allow you to use Gen 3 recoil spring on a Gen 4 slide.
-The Gen 4 slide still will not fit the Gen 3 frame.
-A better option to than trying to interchange the slides between the Gen 4 and Gen 3 is to upgrade the either Gen with aftermarket Glock slides for improved performance, racking grip and look.

-The next non-interchangeable upgrade is the Glock 19 Gen 4 magazine release button.
+The next non-interchangeable upgrade in the Glock 19 comparison is the Glock 19 Gen 4 magazine release button.
 As in all of these exclusive Glock 19 Gen 4 upgrades, size matters.
-The new mag release button is larger than the ones found on the previous Glock 19 Gen 3.
+The new mag release button is larger than the ones found on the previous Glock 19 Gen 3, making a considerable difference between the Glock Gen 3 Vs. Gen 4.

 • Trigger Bar